lut0pia/steve/README.md

 ## Building

-Steve is currently only available for Windows but Linux support is definitely doable.

 Steve uses [premake](https://github.com/premake/premake-core/wiki/Using-Premake) to create a project file that can then be used to build it (a binary for Windows is already present at the root of the repo).